sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 ### Evaluation: Overhead

-We measured runtime overhead in terms of wall clock time purely because it was the simplest thing to instrument.
+We measured run-time overhead in terms of wall clock time purely because it was the simplest thing to instrument and probably the most relevant bottom-line metric when inserting dynamic checks.
 In the following graph we report the average slowdown caused by our instrumentation (lower is better).
-At the end of this section is a graph reporting our base results (rather than the ratio) which reports the mean runtime for both configurations.
+At the end of this section is a graph reporting our base results (rather than the ratio) which reports the mean execution time for both configurations.
 Error bars on that graph represent one standard deviation.

 <img src="overhead.png"/>